 Download and install Audacity on your Windows PC or device

-The first thing you need to make in order to be able to play a song in reverse and save it in its new form on your Windows computer is to download and install a program called Audacity.
-You can find it as a free download, here: Audacity.
+The first thing you need to do in order to play audio backwards is to get a program called Audacity.
+You can find it as a free download here.

-Audacity is a free program that is designed to help you work with one or multiple audio files and perform sound editing.
-It’s an open source tool, which means that it’s completely free for anyone to use.
-There are no hidden costs, no advertisements, no crapware and no limitations whatsoever.
+Audacity is a free program designed to help you work with audio files and perform sound editing.
+It’s an open-source tool, so it’s completely free for anyone to use.
+There are no hidden costs, no advertisements, and no limitations whatsoever.

-Open the song that you want to reverse, in Audacity
+Open the song you want to reverse in Audacity

-Close the “Welcome to Audacity!” message.
-If you plan on using Audacity often, and you don’t want to have to close the welcoming message each time you open it, make sure that you also check the option “Don’t show this again at startup” before closing the window.
+After installing Audacity on your computer, launch it to see a welcome message.
+Close the “Welcome to Audacity!” window.
+If you don’t want to close the welcome message each time you open Audacity, first, check the option “Don’t show this again at startup.”

-Open the File menu from the top left corner of the window, and then click or tap on Open…
+Open the File menu in the top-left corner, and then click or tap on Open.

-Browse through your Windows computer or device and locate the song that you want to reverse.
-When you’ve found it, select it and click or tap on Open.
+Browse through your Windows computer or device to locate the song you want to reverse.
+When you find it, select it and click or tap on Open.

-Once the whole track is selected, open the Effect menu from the top of Audacity’s window and look for the Reverse option.
+Once the whole track is selected, open the Effect menu from the top of the window and look for the Reverse option.
 Click or tap on it.

-After Audacity finishes reversing the song, you can listen to a preview of how it sounds.
-To do that, use the playback controls from the top left part of the window and click or tap Play.
+When Audacity finishes reversing the song, you can listen to a preview.
+Use the playback controls from the top left part of the window to click or tap on Play.

-If you like the result, go to the next step of this tutorial and save your reversed song.
+If you like the result, go to the next step of this tutorial to save your reversed song.

 Save the reversed song

-Before saving the end result of the reversed song, Audacity lets you edit its metadata.
-Make the changes you want, if you want, and then click or tap on OK.
+Before saving the result, Audacity lets you edit its metadata.
+Make any changes you want, and then click or tap on OK.